jdelamer/CSCI-531/lectures/drl/introduction.md

 #### Activation Functions

-There are many activation functions, some are more common than overs.
+There are many activation functions, some are more common than others.

-In RL, ReLU or rectified linear unit applies a non-linear transformation bu remains "close to linear".
+In RL, ReLU or rectified linear unit applies a non-linear transformation but remains "close to linear".
 This has useful implications for gradient-based optimization.
 Also ReLU is able to output zero values.

 The tanh and sigmoid activation functions are mostly used to restrict the output of a neural network to be within the ranges of $(-1,1)$ or $(0,1)$, respectively.